1973 De Tomaso Pantera

 We were able to verify that engine number on the chassis tag does match the number on the block.
 It is hard to see on the block, but it is there and easier to see in person.

-If you have been looking for a really good, documented, low mileage, virtually rust free/accident free, matching numbers, running/driving Pantera this is good one.
-Give us a call, check it out, and take it home.
+If you have been looking for a really good, documented, low mileage, virtually rust free/accident free, matching numbers, running/driving Pantera, this one is worth considering.